Google “email marketing best practices” and you’ll get millions of results.

 For example, if you send shop updates (new products, sales etc.) and tips on how to use that same product: you probably don’t need to have a separate tick box for each when they subscribe.

 Sell abstract prints and blog about painting with kids?
-Get separate consent.
+Get separate consent up front.

 How to manage granular control